vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/jdbc-template.md

     -   Determine if `VCAP_SERVICES` is set:

-        `env |grep VCAP_SERVICES`
+        `env | grep VCAP_SERVICES`

 -   Do you see the environment variable set in the running container?
     Why, or why not?

-### Java Buildpack Auto reconfiguration
+### Java buildpack auto-reconfiguration

-In this lab you saw the *Java Buildpack Auto reconfiguration* feature in work.
+In this lab you saw the *Java buildpack auto-reconfiguration* feature in work.
 It replaces the Spring Boot auto-configured `DataSource` with one it creates from the service binding found in `VCAP_SERVICES`.

-One issue you may have noticed if reviewing PCF logs after deploying your JDBC code changes is this warning:
+One issue you may have noticed if you reviewed the app logs after deploying your JDBC code changes is this warning:

 ```nohighlight